Teacher Education Institute

 The required text for this course is The Educator's Guide to LGBT+ Inclusion by Kryss Shane.

-ISBN 978-1787751088
+ISBN: 978-1787751088

 Graduate participants earn 3 semester hours of graduate credit and will receive a transcript from one of our partner institutions below.
 Professional development participants will receive a certificate of completion for 45 hours of professional developments credit for face-to-face classes and 60 hours of professional development credit for online classes.